 The below spreadsheet shows a simple example of the NPV function in excel.

-This function gives the result $231.63.
+This function gives the result of $231.63.

 The below spreadsheet shows a further example in which the first payment is made at the start of the first period and how this payment should be considered in the NPV function in Excel.

-The function gives the result $2,54.80.
+The function gives the result of $2,54.80.

-Note that, as the initial investment of $500 (shown in cell C5), was done at the start of the first period, this value is not included in the arguments to the NPV function in Excel.
-Instead, the first cash flow is added to the NPV excel result.
+Note that, as the initial investment of $500 (shown in cell C5) was done at the start of the first period, this value is not included in the arguments to the NPV function in Excel.
+Instead, the first cash flow is added to the NPV Excel result.

-As described in the example # 2, the (Net Present Value) NPV formula in excel is established on future cash flows.
-If the first cash flow happens at the start of the first period, the first cash flow value must be added to the NPV excel result, should not be included in the values arguments.
+As described in example # 2, the NPV formula in excelNPV Formula In ExcelThe NPV (Net Present Value) of an investment is calculated as the difference between the present cash inflow and cash outflow.
+It is an Excel function and a financial formula that takes rate value for inflow and outflow as input. is established on future cash flows.
+Therefore, if the first cash flow happens at the start of the first period, we must add the first cash flow value to the NPV Excel result.
+We should not include it in the values arguments.

 Things to note about the NPV in Excel

 - The NPV investment begins one period ahead of the date of the value1 cash flow and ends with the last cash flow in the list.
 The NPV calculation in Excel is based upon future cash flows.
 Therefore, if the first cash flow is made at the beginning of the first period, the first value must be explicitly added to the NPV Excel result, excluded in the values arguments.
 For more information, see the examples below.